Nathan Ferguson (footballer, born 1995): Wealdstone

 On 4 February 2022, Ferguson joined National League club Wealdstone on a free transfer.
 He made his debut four days for the "Stones" later in a 2–1 victory against Yeovil Town at Grosvenor Vale, and then scored his first Wealdstone goal on 12 February, in a 3–1 win over local rivals Barnet.
 He scored five goals in forty appearances in the 2022–23 campaign, though was sent off on the last day of the season.
 He scored five goals in 38 games in 2023–24, before being released at the end of the season.

 Maidenhead United

 On 25 June 2024, Ferguson signed for National League side Maidenhead United.
 He made 40 appearances in the 2024–25 campaign, which culminated in relegation into the sixth tier.
 He left the club at the end of the season.

 Hartlepool United

 Ferguson signed for Hartlepool United on 12 September 2025 after impressing manager Simon Grayson on trial.
+Ferguson commented that the crowd at Victoria Park were always very vocal against him as an opposition player, so he was looking forward to hearing them cheering him on.
+He was released upon the expiry of his contract at the end of the 2025–26 season.

+Hornchurch

+On 23 June 2026, Ferguson joined newly promoted National League side Hornchurch, where manager Daryl McMahon said he had known him since his time as a youth team player at Dagenham & Redbridge.